M-Media-Group/Cartes.io/readme.md

 ## Roadmap

 The general plan is that this repo will be simplified to containing just the core app and its API, while the frontend will be developed in a seperate repo, [here](https://github.com/M-Media-Group/Cartes.io-Web-App).
 If you're a frontend developer, please feel free to contribute on that repo to the development of the web-app.

+## Thanks to
+open-elevation.com - used to get elevation data for a given point